ISCLab-Bistu/LCVT/README.md

-The structure of the ASCPA network is shown in above picture.
-This network is mainly composed of SPE (Spatial Pyramid Extractor) and SCFM (Spatial Correlation Fusion Module).
-The purpose of the SPE is to extract multi-scale spatial information on the feature map.
-The SCFM is used to perform spatial correlation feature recalibration to selectively emphasized informative features.
+The structure of the LCVT network is shown in above picture.
+This network is mainly composed of SDSA (Separated Down-sampled Self-Attention) and CFNS (Convolutional Feed-Forward Network with Shortcut).
+The purpose of the SDSA is to extract multi-scale and different granularity information in the feature map.
+The CFNS is used to  enhances the model's ability to detect small outfalls.